 - During the SWOT discussions of the Task Force, participants indicated that Yorktown has a good transportation system with excellent access to the region's network of highways.
 Yorktown is within a reasonable travel time to White Plains, New York City, East Fishkill, and other major employment and commercial centers. - The primary weakness identified was traffic congestion, especially on Route 6, Route 202, Route 35, Underhill Road, and at the Triangle intersection (Commerce Street @ Routes 202 and 118.)
 Reasons for congestion include the lack of sufficient east/west roads, especially the lack of a highway connection between the Bear Mountain Parkway and Taconic State Parkway.
 Traffic congestion was noted to occur during the morning and evening rush hours, during the mid-afternoon hours when school ends, and on Saturdays within the hamlet centers. - While the Comprehensive Plan is a twenty-year vision, it would fail to address the real and present concerns of residents if it did not include a series of actions to offset congestion straight away.
 Therefore, this chapter puts forth specific short-term recommendations for improving traffic conditions now.
 The suggested long-term improvements are more costly, but more substantial in their potential benefits.
 They attempt to address the basic problems in the Town's roadway network, especially by making new roadway connections and otherwise increasing roadway capacity. - Yet roads are not just for cars and trucks.
-Roads are shared by pedestrians and cyclists, as evident in the strong preference stated in the Task Force workshops for pedestrian-friendly hamlet centers and bicycle amenities.
-Roads also define the character of neighborhoods and create residential value, as evident in the varying preferences of residents to live on cul-de-sacs, or sidewalk lined streets close to hamlet centers, or narrow and winding country roads.

-- "Traffic calming" refers to a variety of measures that shift the balance away from the fast and efficient movement of vehicles, towards pedestrian/bicycle safety and comfort and the quiet enjoyment of adjoining uses.
+They are shared by pedestrians and cyclists, as evident in the strong preference stated in the Task Force workshops for pedestrianfriendly hamlet centers and bicycle amenities.
+Roads also define the character of neighborhoods and create residential value, as evident in the varying preferences of residents to live on cul-de-sacs, or sidewalk lined streets close to hamlet centers, or narrow and winding country roads. - "Traffic calming" refers to a variety of measures that shift the balance away from the fast and efficient movement of vehicles, towards pedestrian/bicycle safety and comfort and the quiet enjoyment of adjoining uses.
 Most traffic calming measures reduce vehicular speeds and improve safety; traffic volumes may or may not be affected.
 Traffic calming measures emphasize changes to the roadway itself or to its immediate physical environment. - In the year 2000, only 8.4 percent of Yorktown's residents commuted by public transit.
 These are mainly rail commuters traveling to one of the several Metro North railroad stations located outside of Yorktown, and bound for either White Plains or Manhattan.
 The present importance of transit has less to do with the number of users, than with the dependence of certain populations upon it.
-Transit is also important in terms of creating a sense of transportation choice for residents.
+Transit is also important in terms of creating a sense of transportation choice for residents. - Yorktown Heights presents a unique opportunity to create a dynamic town center, with both a much stronger pedestrian focus, and greater vehicular capacity.
+Transportation improvements for Yorktown Heights must be integrated as part of an overall economic, development, urban design, and transportation plan for that commercial core (see Chapter 4.)
+It is informative to single out Yorktown Heights in this chapter on transportation, for two reasons.
+First, it is the most important hamlet center from the viewpoint of Town identity.
+Second, it is the scene of many of the traffic and safety problems noted by Task Force participants.